How fair are we? From conceptualization to automated assessment of fairness definitions: Fairness Assessment: Key Concepts and a General Workflow

-From an abstract bias definition, several fairness analyses can be depicted.
+From an abstract bias definition, several fairness analyses can be depicted (step \circledw{2} in Fig \ref{fig:workflow}).
 In general, a fairness analysis has a \textit{scope} (\ie a fairness definition), a set of \textit{metrics} compliant to the given scope (which can be fairness metrics known in the literature or can be custom ones), and has a \textit{dataset}, which contains all the information needed to perform the given analysis.

-In the considered scenario, the domain and legal experts decide that the ML system is fair if \textit{men} and \textit{women} have the same probability of being admitted to the university.
+In the considered \textit{University} scenario (see Fig. \ref{fig:workflow}), the domain and legal experts decide that the ML system is fair if \textit{men} and \textit{women} have the same probability of being admitted to the university.
 This is the scope of the analysis.
 Hence, the data scientist suggests using the \textit{Statistical Parity} fairness metric \cite{kusner_counterfactual_2017}, a metric compliant with the given fairness definition.
 Finally, the domain expert and the data scientist collect all the needed information (\ie the predictions of the ML model and the gender of each person) inside a dataset that will be used for the analysis.
 It is important to mention that other analyses can be conducted.
 For example, domain and legal experts may want to examine whether someone is only admitted to a university based on their high school grades, regardless of gender.
 Hence, other metrics (\eg \textit{Equalized Odds} \cite{hardt_equality_2016}) can be used to cover this fairness definition, and further information has to be provided in the dataset.

+For the \textit{TPL} use case, domain experts can state that a recommender system is free from popularity bias if relevant libraries are recommended despite their low popularity \cite{nguyen2023dealing}.
+To assess this definition, they adopt a variation of the \textit{Coverage} metric, which measures the percentage of \textit{non-popular} items recommended over the total recommendations \cite{NGUYEN2019110460}.
+Note how this metric does not come from the fairness literature but is an adaptation of a metric from the recommender systems domain to assess popularity bias \cite{nguyen2023dealing}.
+Finally, like for the \textit{University} use case, a dataset containing the recommended libraries and their popularity is collected to perform the fairness assessment.